quicwg/base-drafts/draft-ietf-quic-recovery.md

 When a packet is acknowledged for the first time, the following OnPacketAcked function is called.
 Note that a single ACK frame may newly acknowledge several packets.
-OnPacketAcked must be called once for each of these newly acked packets.
+OnPacketAcked must be called once for each of these newly acknowledged packets.

 OnPacketAcked takes one parameter, acked_packet, which is the struct detailed in